 Let’s talk about beards.
 Probably the most fashionable item for a man to wear, beards are all the rage right now.
 Particularly ginger beards, if you ask us.

 Those with reddish beards aren’t always ‘full-blown’ redheads, however.
-These people are sometimes referred to as ‘half gingers’ or ‘secret redheads’, but there’s more to ginger beards than jokes about being a ginger in denial and suggestions that you dye your hair.
+These people are sometimes referred to as ‘half gingers’ or ‘secret redheads’, but there’s more to ginger beards than jokes about being a ginger in denial.

 So why do some non-ginger men have ginger facial hair?